Our culture, not our military, is our greatest weapon for REGIME CHANGE

 - End aggressive actions and rhetoric.
 It cannot be stressed often enough that military violence is isolationist.
 It must only be used in the most dire cases, and even then with great caution and skepticism.

-Use the form at right to ask Congress and the President to prefer policies of cultural engagement over military violence.
+Use the form on this page to ask Congress and the President to prefer policies of cultural engagement over military violence.
 You can edit the sample letter to fit your needs.

 if screen appears blank - please scroll to top